iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.howwefeel 5 reviews"/>
 </p>

+> Participating helps me cope with the reality of living in this pandemic,Covid19, especially when i feel powerless to fight this invisible ennemy.
+I can only do my part, hoping that others will do the same.<br> :date: __2021-01-01 17:27:15__

+> Really good app and simple helps a good cause!<br> :date: __2021-01-01 05:40:34__

+> I enjoy this app,the positivity helps your physical capacity to continue to stay home and wear mask outside!<br> :date: __2020-12-29 01:21:12__

 > I like checking in<br> :date: __2020-12-23 04:48:36__

 > makes my feelings feel valid<br> :date: __2020-12-23 02:01:59__